-The deadline for reporting your attendance at the conferences to receive ASHA CEUs or PDHs and a certificate of attendance is July 24, 2017, at 11:59 p.m.
+The deadline for reporting your attendance at the in-person conferences to receive ASHA CEUs or PDHs and a certificate of attendance is August 6, 2018, at 11:59 p.m.
 Eastern time.
 You must submit your session attendance information via the online system by this date to receive credit for your attendance.
-If you need a record of the sessions you attended—or think you may need a record in the future—you must report for credit by July 24.
+If you need a record of the sessions you attended—or think you may need a record in the future—you must report for credit by August 6.

-PLUS Package, you must still report your attendance at the live event by the July 24 deadline.
-The PLUS Package will have a separate reporting deadline for recordings only.
+If you add Connect On-Demand, you must still report your attendance at the live event by the August 6 deadline.
+Connect On-Demand has a separate reporting deadline.